UPPMAX/UPPMAX-documentation/docs/software/wrf.md

 # WRF user guide

 # Introduction

+- The Weather Research and Forecasting (WRF) Model is a next-generation mesoscale numerical weather prediction system designed to serve both operational forecasting and atmospheric research needs.

+- Model home page

+- ARW branch page

+- WRF Preprocessing System (WPS).
 The Weather Research and Forecasting (WRF) Model is a next-generation mesoscale numerical weather prediction system designed to serve both operational forecasting and atmospheric research needs.

-Model home page

-ARW branch page

-WRF Preprocessing System (WPS).
-The Weather Research and Forecasting (WRF) Model is a next-generation mesoscale numerical weather prediction system designed to serve both operational forecasting and atmospheric research needs.

-WRF is installed as modules for version 4.1.3 and compiled with INTEL and parallelized for distributed memory (dmpar) or hybrid shared and distributed memory (sm+dm).
+- WRF is installed as modules for version 4.1.3 and compiled with INTEL and parallelized for distributed memory (dmpar) or hybrid shared and distributed memory (sm+dm).
 These are available as:

-WRF/4.1.3-dmpar     default as WRF/4.1.3
+    - WRF/4.1.3-dmpar     default as WRF/4.1.3
-WRF/4.1.3-dm+sm
+    - WRF/4.1.3-dm+sm
-WPS is installed as version 4.1 and available as:
+- WPS is installed as version 4.1 and available as:

-WPS/4.1
+    - WPS/4.1

-There are WPS_GEOG data available.
+- There are WPS_GEOG data available.
-Set the path in namelist.wps to:
+- Set the path in namelist.wps to:

-'geog_data_path = '/sw/data/WPS-geog/4/rackham/WPS_GEOG''
+``geog_data_path = '/sw/data/WPS-geog/4/rackham/WPS_GEOG'``

-Corine and metria data are included in the WPS_GEOG directory.
+- Corine and metria data are included in the WPS_GEOG directory.
-In /sw/data/WPS-geog/4/rackham you'll find GEOGRID.TBL.ARW.corine_metria that hopefully works.
+- In /sw/data/WPS-geog/4/rackham you'll find GEOGRID.TBL.ARW.corine_metria that hopefully works.
 Copy to your WPS/GEOGRID directory and then link to GEOGRID.TBL file.
-It may not work for a large domain.
+- It may not work for a large domain.
 If so, either modify TBL file or use in inner domains only.

-To analyse the WRF output on the cluster you can use Vapor, NCL (module called as NCL-graphics) or wrf-python (module called as wrf-python).
+- To analyse the WRF output on the cluster you can use Vapor, NCL (module called as NCL-graphics) or wrf-python (module called as wrf-python).
 For details on how, please confer the Vapor, NCL or wrf-python web pages.

 # Get started
-This section assumes that you are already familiar in running WRF.
+- This section assumes that you are already familiar in running WRF.
 If not, please check the tutorial, where you can at least omit the first 5 buttons and go directly to the last button, or depending on your needs, also check the “Static geography data” and “Real-time data”.

-When running WRF/WPS you would like your own settings for the model to run and not to interfere with other users.
+- When running WRF/WPS you would like your own settings for the model to run and not to interfere with other users.
 Therefore, you need to set up a local or project directory (e.g. 'WRF') and work from there like for a local installation.
 You also need some of the content from the central installation.
 Follow these steps:

-Create a directory where you plan to have your input and result files.
+1. Create a directory where you plan to have your input and result files.
-Standing in this directory copy the all or some of the following directories from the central installation.
+1. Standing in this directory copy the all or some of the following directories from the central installation.
-Run directory                           for real runs cp -r /sw/EasyBuild/rackham/software/WRF/4.1.3-intel-2019b-dmpar/WRF-4.1.3/run .
+    1. Run directory                           for real runs
+        - ``cp -r /sw/EasyBuild/rackham/software/WRF/4.1.3-intel-2019b-dmpar/WRF-4.1.3/run .``
-You can remove *.exe files in this run directory because the module files shall be used.
+        - You can remove *.exe files in this run directory because the module files shall be used.
-WPS directory                          if input data has to be prepared cp -r /sw/EasyBuild/rackham/software/WPS/4.1-intel-2019b-dmpar/WPS-4.1 .
+    1. WPS directory                          if input data has to be prepared
+        - ``cp -r /sw/EasyBuild/rackham/software/WPS/4.1-intel-2019b-dmpar/WPS-4.1 .``
-You can remove *.exe files in the new directory because the module files shall be used.
+        - You can remove *.exe files in the new directory because the module files shall be used.
-Test directory                          for ideal runs cp -r /sw/EasyBuild/rackham/software/WRF/4.1.3-intel-2019b-dmpar/WRF-4.1.3/test .
+    1. Test directory                          for ideal runs
+        - ``cp -r /sw/EasyBuild/rackham/software/WRF/4.1.3-intel-2019b-dmpar/WRF-4.1.3/test .``
-You can remove *.exe files because the module files shall be used.
+        - You can remove *.exe files because the module files shall be used.
-When WRF or WPS modules are loaded you can run with “ungrib.exe” or for instance “wrf.exe”, i.e. without the “./”.
+1. When WRF or WPS modules are loaded you can run with “ungrib.exe” or for instance “wrf.exe”, i.e. without the “./”.
-Normally you can run ungrib.exe, geogrid.exe and real.exe and, if not too long period, metgrid.exe, in the command line or in interactive mode. wrf.exe has to be run on the compute nodes.
+1. Normally you can run ungrib.exe, geogrid.exe and real.exe and, if not too long period, metgrid.exe, in the command line or in interactive mode.
+1. wrf.exe has to be run on the compute nodes.
 Make a batch script, see template below:

 ```bash
 #!/bin/bash